 Intent

 At William Bellamy Primary, we aim to prepare our pupils for their futures by teaching them key skills that will prepare them for an ever changing digital world.
-Through Digital Literacy, Coding, IT and Online Safety.
+Through Digital Literacy, Computer Science, IT and Online Safety.
 These strands are revisited repeatedly through a range of themes during children’s time in school to ensure the learning is embedded and skills are successfully developed.
 Our intention is that Computing also supports children’s creativity and cross curricular learning to engage children and enrich their experiences in school.

 The school’s overarching intent based in nurture and diversity, this is embedded into the curriculum to ensure that the curriculum is reflective of our school community and all teaching is delivered using a nurturing approach.